 Six Senses Fiji is on tropical Malolo Island, part of Fiji’s Mamanuca archipelago.

 The speedboat journey from Denarau Marina on the mainland takes 35 minutes.
-Shared speedboat transfer prices cost FJ$200 each way for adults and FJ$100 each way for under-12s; transfers are free for under-twos.
-You can shave 25 minutes off your travel time by arranging a chopper transfer instead; contact our Smith24 team to make arrangements.
+Shared speedboat transfer prices cost FJ$230 each way for adults and FJ$110 each way for under-12s; transfers are free for under-twos.
+A private speedboat transfer can be arranged (for a maximum of 12 people) for FJ $1240 each way.
+You can shave 25 minutes off your travel time by arranging a chopper transfer instead – shared helicopter transfers start from $60 each way per adult and $430 each way for under-13s; contact our Smith24 team to make arrangements.

 Worth getting out of bed for

 Professional coaching for surfers of all ages and abilities is provided by Tropicsurf; world-class breaks, including the famous Cloudbreak, are just a short boat ride from the island.
-The surrounding crystal clear waters are also prime diving and snorkelling spots; PADI dive courses and days diving by nearby Malolo Lalai Island can be arranged.
-You’ll get free use of non-motorised watersports kit - kayaks, paddle boards and catboats – during your stay; jet skis are on hand to rent too.
+The surrounding crystal clear waters are also prime diving and snorkelling spots; dive courses and days diving by nearby Malolo Lalai Island can be arranged.
+You’ll get free use of non-motorised watersports kit - kayaks, paddle boards and catboats – during your stay.
 If you fancy a drier pursuit, trek up to the island’s highest peak for stunning 360-degree views or pick up some local culinary tricks with a class in the dedicated cookery school.
 Unwind with a gentle yoga session or spend a relaxed evening under the stars at the outdoor cinema.